Cancel anytime

 Positioning

-Home Depot is the leading home improvement retailer in the U.S., known for its wide selection, competitive pricing, and focus on both DIY customers and professional contractors.
-Its competitive advantages include its scale, brand recognition, and supply chain efficiency.
+The Home Depot is positioned as a leading retailer in the home improvement market, known for its wide selection, competitive pricing, and focus on both DIY customers and professional contractors.
+They are expanding into professional customers with targeted marketing and services.

 Total Addressable Market (TAM)

-The TAM for the home improvement market in the US is estimated to be over $900 billion.
-Home Depot, with its estimated $157 billion in sales, has substantial portion of this TAM.
+The home improvement market in the US is estimated to be over $900 billion.
+The Home Depot is well-positioned to capture a significant portion of this TAM, focusing on both retail and professional segments.

 Upturn SWOT Analysis